sfigg/commercialization-public/manufacture/desktop/add-a-license-agreement.md

     Samples are in C:\USB-B\resources\agreement.rtf

+4. Open a text editor and create .html versions of your license terms.
+Save the terms to the same folders as .rtf versions.
+You can use the [EULA example](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license#eula-example) from [OEM registration](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license) to create your files.
+The names of the EULA should be identical, except for the extension.

+    ```
+    C:\mount\windows\Windows\System32\oobe\info\default\1033\agreement.html  (English version)
+    C:\mount\windows\Windows\System32\oobe\info\default\1031\agreement.html  (German version)
+    ```

-4. Create an **oobe.xml** file to specify the agreement.rtf file path.
+5. Create an **oobe.xml** file to specify the agreement.rtf file path.
+Windows will automatically look for the associated agreement.html file.

     ```
     <?xml version="1.0" encoding="utf-8"?>